Frequently Asked Questions

 Do I have to volunteer?

 This is a tough question.
 We all understand the rigors of daily life and the time it takes.
 The EEU cannot survive without the help of our great parent volunteers.
-Although it is not mandatory to volunteer, it is important that you participate in your student’s activities and enjoyment.
+It is mandatory for every EEU family (band and colorguard) to volunteer a minimum of 8 hours or volunteer to work one fundraising event.
 There are numerous ways to volunteer.
 From donating money or drinks or food to assisting the Uniform Coordinators to helping unload and load the trailers to Chaperoning to acting as a Chair to one of our many activities, these all are important to the students and the directors.
 If you would like to volunteer, don’t be shy!
 Just ask any one of the EEU Boosters how you can help or just jump in and roll up your sleeves!
 We don’t bite…promise!

 What are Meet and Eats?